-For water quality, the water quality monitoring results for all parameters, except SS and nickel, obtained during the reporting period were within the corresponding Action and Limit Levels stipulated in the EM&A programme.
+For water quality, the water quality monitoring results for all parameters, except DO and SS, obtained during the reporting period were within the corresponding Action and Limit Levels stipulated in the EM&A programme.
 Relevant investigation and follow-up actions will be conducted according to the EM&A programme if the corresponding Action and Limit Levels are triggered.
-For SS and nickel, some testing results triggered the relevant Action or Limit Levels, and the corresponding investigations were conducted accordingly.
+For DO and SS, some testing results triggered the relevant Action or Limit Levels, and the corresponding investigations were conducted accordingly.
 The investigation findings concluded that the cases were not related to the Project.
 To conclude, the construction activities in the reporting period did not introduce adverse impact to all water quality sensitive receivers.

-In total, 704 ferry movements between HKIA SkyPier and Zhuhai / Macau were audited in the reporting period.
+In total, 56 ferry movements between HKIA SkyPier and Zhuhai / Macau were audited in the reporting period.
 All HSFs travelled through the SCZ with average speed within 15 knots in compliance with the SkyPier Plan.

 During the reporting period, ET conducted bi-weekly audit of the MSS to ensure the system recorded all deviation cases accurately and the contractors fully complied with the requirements of the MTRMP-CAV.
-A total of 19 skipper training workshops were held by contractors' Environmental Officers and competency tests were conducted subsequently with the trained captains by ET.
+Seven skipper training workshops were held by ET and 29 skipper training workshops were held by contractors' Environmental Officers during the reporting period and competency tests were conducted subsequently with the trained skippers by ET.